kaikang-sde/kaikang-sde.github.io/_posts/Backend/Python/2025-03-31-Python-OOP.md

     @staticmethod
     def is_prime(num):
-        """checking if a number is a prime（静utility functions）""" if num < 2:
+        """checking if a number is a prime（utility functions）""" if num < 2:
             return False
         for i in range(2, int(num**0.5) + 1):